How many pages make a book? There is an old story that goes like this.

 “We do not allow content that disappoints our customers or creates a poor shopping experience, including but not limited to content that is too short.”

-Even a 5000 words essay, at a little over 20 ebook pages, is only slightly longer than an online article or blog post.
+Even an essay of 5,000 words, at a little over 20 ebook pages, is only slightly longer than an online article or blog post.

 Short is popular